mongodb/docs-compass/source/includes/fact-save-pipeline.rst

    .. step:: Save the pipeline.

       Click the :guilabel:`Save` button to save your pipeline.
-Your  pipeline will be saved under the :guilabel:`folder`` icon at the top left of the pipeline builder.
+Your pipeline will be saved under the folder icon at the top left of the pipeline builder.